Setting Up a Star SP700 Impact Printer

 Chapter 4.
 Setup Your SP700 Printer in TouchBistro

-1. Tap your iPad’s Home button and launch TouchBistro and login as the Admin (if the Admin password has not bee changed it’s 1234).
+1. Swipe up from the bottom of the screen, or tap the Home button, and launch TouchBistro and login as the Admin (if the Admin password has not bee changed it’s 1234).

 2. Tap Admin in the top right.